About the university

 For further information visit the student support website.

 The CQUniversity Counselling service aims to assist students with any issues which impact negatively on their studies.
-Our goals are the success for our students in their studies and the promotion of their personal resilience and wellness.
+CQUniversity’s goals are the success for its students in their studies and the promotion of their personal resilience and wellness.
 For more information visit the University's website.

 CQUniversity is committed to ensuring that students with a disability or medical condition are provided with access to a range of support to enhance their academic potential.
 For more information visit the website.

-All Aboriginal and/or Torres Strait Islander people are encouraged to login to CQUcentral and ensure that their identity is recognised.
-This information is on the 'Personal information' page.
-If your identity is not recognised, please contact the Office of Indigenous Engagement at email@example.com to assist you or visit the Indigenous engagement website.
+All Aboriginal and/or Torres Strait Islander people are encouraged to ensure that their identity is recognised.
+If your identity is not recognised, please contact the Office of Indigenous Engagement at firstname.lastname@example.org to assist you or visit the Indigenous engagement website.

 Ally Program (LGBTIQ support)